-Pakistan calls in army after days of protests
+As street tensions simmer, Pakistani law minister apologizes to protesters

-PTV said the the Pakistan Rangers took control of the Faizabad sit-in in Islamabad after protesters set ablaze a car and four motorbikes.
+The Pakistan Rangers have taken a position close to the Faizabad sit-in in Islamabad after protesters set ablaze a car and four motorbikes, witnesses said.

 The rangers are an armed paramilitary force under the command of Pakistan's military.

-Protesters have been blocking the road connecting Islamabad and the neighboring city of Rawalpindi since November 6.
+At least two people have died and more than 250 others been injured in street demonstrations, according to hospital officials.

-They are demanding the resignation of the country's law minister for what they consider blasphemy after parliamentary bills were amended, weakening rules that require lawmakers to reference the Prophet Mohammed when taking their oaths.
+Protesters are demanding Hamid's resignation for what they consider blasphemy after parliamentary bills were amended, weakening rules that require lawmakers to reference the Prophet Mohammed when taking their oaths.
+The government has apologized and denied making such changes, calling them clerical mistakes.

-At least two people have died and more than 250 others been injured in the street demonstrations, according to hospital officials.
+After reading the oath in a video shared on social media, Hamid said:: "I further want to say I love Hazrat Muhammad (PBUH) from the depth of my heart."

 Law enforcement moved in to break up the crowd Saturday following the expiration of a Thursday deadline to disperse issued by Pakistan Interior Minister Ahsan Iqbal.